-COVID-19 Temperature Screening Solutions
+COVID-19 Temperature Screening Kiosks and Walk-Through Temperature Scanners

-Temperature screening options, including forehead scanners and thermal temperature scanning, can quickly become complex, leading to numerous questions about what's the best fit.
+Temperature screening options, including forehead scanners and automated thermal temperature scanning, can quickly become complex, leading to numerous questions about what's the best fit.
 The goal is to protect people’s health and safety, and the best tool for any individual organization depends on the building(s), industry and staff.

 What will fit the needs of your organization?
 Here are three solutions to consider: